qgis/QGIS-Documentation/source/docs/training_manual/processing/interpolation_cross.rst

 .. image:: img/interpolation_cross/addgridvalues.png

 The raster layer to select (the algorithm supports multiple raster, but we just need one) is the resulting one from the interpolation.
-WE have renamed it to *interpolate* and that layer name is the one that will be used for the name of the field to add.
+We have renamed it to *interpolate* and that layer name is the one that will be used for the name of the field to add.

 Now we have a vector layer that contains both values, with points that were not used for the interpolation.